- About Hunger

 - Get Involved

-Bread for the World Institute provides policy analysis on hunger and strategies to end it.
-The Institute educates opinion leaders, policymakers, and the public about hunger in the U.S. and abroad.
-It was created in 1975 as the policy research arm of Bread for the World.
+Bread for the World Institute provides nonpartisan policy analysis on hunger and strategies to end it.
+The Institute has been educating opinion leaders, policymakers, and the public about hunger in the United States and abroad since 1975.
+Bread for the World Institute is a separately-incorporated 501(c)3 organization.
+Gifts to the Institute are tax-deductible.

 The 2014 report, Ending Hunger in America, provides a detailed, four-part plan to end hunger in the U.S.